interdiscipline/lockup/README.md

     ENV["LOCKUP_HINT"] = 'Something that you do not tell everyone.'

-If you're using [Figaro](https://github.com/laserlemon/figaro), set your lockup codeword and hint (optional) in your application.yml file:
+If you're using [Figaro](https://github.com/laserlemon/figaro), set your Lockup codeword and hint (optional) in your application.yml file:

     LOCKUP_CODEWORD: "love"